weatherforce/ipyreact/docs/source/react_nbextension_trial.md

 but now if you retry to build it will fail (try it ;)).

-So next step is to be able to build !
+So next steps would be to be able to build !

 ```bash
 yarn add @babel/core babel-loader @babel/preset-env @babel/preset-react --dev